Vision

 The mozperftest project was created with the intention to replace all existing performance testing frameworks that exist in the mozilla central source tree with a single one, and make performance tests a standardized, first-class citizen, alongside mochitests and xpcshell tests.

-We want to give the ability to any developer to write performance tests in their component, both locally and in the CI, exactly like how they would do with xpcshell tests and mochitests.
+We want to give any developer the ability to write performance tests in their component, both locally and in the CI, exactly like how they would do with xpcshell tests and mochitests.

-Historically, we have Talos, that provided a lot of different tests, from micro-benchmarks to page load tests.
+Historically, we have Talos, which provided a lot of different tests, from micro-benchmarks to page load tests.
 From there we had Raptor, that was a fork of Talos, focusing on page loads only.
-Then mach browsertime was added, which was a wrapper around the browsertime tool.
+Then, mach browsertime was added, which was a wrapper around the browsertime tool.

 mozperftest currently provides the mach perftest command, that will scan for all tests that are declared in ini files such as https://searchfox.org/mozilla-central/source/netwerk/test/perf/perftest.toml and registered under PERFTESTS_MANIFESTS in moz.build files such as https://searchfox.org/mozilla-central/source/netwerk/test/moz.build#17